ahoxus/ahoxus.github.io/pages/paradise.md

 we do have many restrictions as well!

-no smokers. zero tolerance in this phase. it's essential for security against wood fire, in portugal.
+no smokers. zero tolerance. it's essential for security against wood fire, in portugal.

 only organic material is allowed to go in the land, from cosmetics to paint and anything that may quickly leak underground.